GiantAgency/aws-policies/README.md

 # aws-policies
-Grab these with CURL and AWS CLI
+Grab these with cURL and AWS CLI